Kishan0705/Kishan-SQL-Portfolio/Hacker_Rank_Solutions/README.md

 | 18  | [Higher Than 75 Marks](https://www.hackerrank.com/challenges/more-than-75-marks/problem?isFullScreen=true) | 🟢 Easy     | [Solution](https://github.com/Kishan0705/Kishan-SQL-Portfolio/blob/5d0158cfd8965fd678127b27cbf6c9c33c99898a/Hacker_Rank_Solutions/01%20-%20Basic%20Select/18%20-%20Higher%20Than%2075%20Marks.md) |
 | 19  | [Employee Names](https://www.hackerrank.com/challenges/name-of-employees/problem?isFullScreen=true) | 🟢 Easy     | [Solution](https://github.com/Kishan0705/Kishan-SQL-Portfolio/blob/5d0158cfd8965fd678127b27cbf6c9c33c99898a/Hacker_Rank_Solutions/01%20-%20Basic%20Select/19%20-%20Employee%20Names.md) |
 | 20  | [Employee Salaries](https://www.hackerrank.com/challenges/salary-of-employees/problem?isFullScreen=true) | 🟢 Easy     | [Solution](https://github.com/Kishan0705/Kishan-SQL-Portfolio/blob/5d0158cfd8965fd678127b27cbf6c9c33c99898a/Hacker_Rank_Solutions/01%20-%20Basic%20Select/20%20-%20%20Employee%20Salaries.md) |

+## Advanced Select

+## Aggregation

+## Basic Join

+## Advanced Join

+## Alternstive Queries

+# Reference

+Contributions are always welcome !!

+If you would like to contribute to the project, please fork the repository and make a pull request.

+# Support

+If you have any doubts, queries or, suggestions then, please connect with me on LinkedIn.

+Do ⭐ the repository, if it inspired you, gave you ideas of your own or helped you in any way !!